Bailey Wright

-Bailey Colin Wright (born 28 July 1992) is an Australian professional footballer player who plays either as a centre-back or full-back for Singapore Premier League club Lion City Sailors and the Australia national team.
+Bailey Colin Wright (born 28 July 1992) is an Australian professional soccer player who plays either as a centre-back or full-back for Singapore Premier League club Lion City Sailors and the Australia national team.

 Before moving to Lion City Sailors, Wright played his entire senior career in England, with Preston North End, Bristol City and Sunderland.

 He was selected for Australia's 23-man squad for the 2014 FIFA World Cup in Brazil and 26-man squad for the 2022 FIFA World Cup in Qatar.

 Club career

 Early career

 Wright spent his formative years at Langwarrin, before playing a season each with Mornington and Dandenong Thunder.
 He was identified as a promising talent, eventually earning selection for the Victorian state team in 2007.
 He honed his skills further with the Victorian Institute of Sport in 2008, returning to Langwarrin in 2009 where he made several senior league appearances, before moving overseas in July 2009, signing a two-year scholarship with Preston North End after a protracted clearance saga.